Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 ## Runtime models

-On micro-controllers, XS uses a runtime model based on a virtual machine prepared by the XS compiler and linker.
+On microcontrollers, XS uses a runtime model based on a virtual machine prepared by the XS compiler and linker.
 The prepared virtual machine contains the ECMAScript built-ins, along with the classes, functions and objects of preloaded modules.
 The prepared virtual machine is in ROM, its contents is shared by the the tiny virtual machines that XS quickly creates in RAM to run apps.

 Such a runtime model introduces no conformance issues in itself since XS can alias shared classes, functions and objects if apps modify them.
 However, in order to save ROM and RAM, other restrictions have been introduced: